Level Mountain: Mafic shield-building stage

-The mafic shield-building stage began with the eruption of thin mafic lava flows over an erosion surface.
+The mafic shield-building stage 14.9 to 6.9 million years ago began with the eruption of thin mafic lava flows over an erosion surface.
 Successive eruptions sent lava pouring in all directions from central vents, forming a broad, gently sloping volcano of flat, domical shape, with a profile much like that of a warrior's shield.
+Individual lava flows had an average thickness of 2 to 3 m, but they ranged from less than 1 m to more than 10 m thick.
 Alkali basalts and ankaramites were the main lavas produced during this stage of activity which, due to their low silica content, were able to travel great distances away from their source.
 These lavas also erupted from vents on the flanks of the volcano.
 Blocky 'a'a and ropy pāhoehoe flows characterized the fluid and effusive nature of volcanism during this stage.